Roman triumph: Procession

-The route
+Route

 The following schematic is for the route taken by "some, or many" triumphs, and is based on standard modern reconstructions.
 Any original or traditional route would have been diverted to some extent by the city's many redevelopments and re-building, or sometimes by choice.
 The starting place (the Campus Martius) lay outside the city's sacred boundary (pomerium), bordering the eastern bank of the Tiber.
 The procession entered the city through a Porta Triumphalis (Triumphal Gate), and crossed the pomerium, where the general surrendered his command to the senate and magistrates.
 It continued through the site of the Circus Flaminius, skirting the southern base of the Capitoline Hill and the Velabrum, along a Via Triumphalis (Triumphal Way) towards the Circus Maximus, perhaps dropping off any prisoners destined for execution at the Tullianum.
 It entered the Via Sacra then the Forum.
 Finally, it ascended the Capitoline Hill to the Temple of Jupiter Capitolinus.
 Once the sacrifice and dedications were completed, the procession and spectators dispersed to banquets, games, and other entertainments sponsored by the triumphing general.